SarahZimmermann-Schmutzler/nmappy/README.md

     - - <ins>Example</ins>: Scan the ports 10 to 100 on the server with the IP-Address 123.4.5.6:
     `python nmappy.py 123.4.5.6 -p --min 10 --max 100`

-- The Programms lists you all open ports in the terminal.
+- The programm lists you the open ports in the terminal.
 In addition the running service for the first 100 ports are identified.
     - For the example above the output could look like this:

     ```